 Mission & Responsibilities

-Our primary duties and responsibilities include water use appropriation and permitting, water quality monitoring and standards, financial assistance for water/wastewater systems, dam safety, floodplain management, water supply planning, technical studies and research, and water resource mapping.
+Our primary responsibilities include water use appropriation and permitting, water monitoring, financial assistance for water/wastewater systems, dam safety, floodplain management, water supply planning, technical studies and research, and water resource mapping.

-Julie Cunningham has served the Oklahoma Water Resources Board for more than 25 years in technical, policy, and executive capacities in all divisions.
-As director, Ms. Cunningham leads the agency in accomplishing its complex mission of planning for and managing the state's water resources and administering multi-billion dollar infrastructure financing programs to foster water supply reliability and economic and environmental resiliency.
-Director Cunningham is immediate past president of the Association of Western State Engineers and Interstate Council on Water Policy and is commissioner on four interstate river compacts.
-She is an Oklahoma City native, an OSU alumnus, and is passionate about transforming the water industry and state policies and services to promote innovation, efficiency, and opportunity for Oklahomans.
+Julie Cunningham has served the Oklahoma Water Resources Board since 1994 in technical, policy, and executive capacities in all divisions.
+As Executive Director, Julie leads the agency in accomplishing its complex mission of planning for and developing the state’s water resources and administering multi-billion-dollar infrastructure financing programs to foster water supply reliability and economic and environmental resiliency.
+Julie is past president of the Association of Western State Engineers and Interstate Council on Water Policy, Secretary/Treasurer of the Western States Water Council, and Commissioner on four interstate river compacts.
+Julie is passionate about transforming the water industry and state policies and services to promote innovation, efficiency, and opportunity for Oklahomans.
+She is an Oklahoma City native and Oklahoma State University alumnus.

 The OWRB Strategic Plan is a dynamic, "living" document that not only provides direction for the agency, but demonstrates the substantial commitment and dedication of agency staff in providing safe and dependable water supplies for all Oklahomans, both today and in the future.